siddhartha-gadgil/ProvingGround/notes/NLPtoHoTT.markdown

   * with these commuting in unusual ways.
   * allowing interpretation as types by picking witnesses to statements.

+**Use Type-classes:**

+* Whether a built expression is valid, especially for function applications, depends on details of interpretation, especially types.
+* Hence it is not good to just have formal expressions.
+* Instead we define a type-class for being able to build expressions.
+* We may even factor into different type-classes, for instance with _some_ and _all_ separated from the core operations.
+* Further, we can have more evolved type-classes with Pi's and lambda's (not just fragments) built implicitly from the basic ones.
+* As the source language is likely to be fixed, we do not abstract for now.

 ### Source

-The raw source will be wikipedia and latex files.
+* The raw source will be wikipedia and latex files.
 This is processed by the Stanford NLP tools to give _constituent parse_ trees, as well as _ner_, _coref_ etc.

-In addition, the source contains latex.
+* In addition, the source contains latex.
 This has to be parsed separately, with formulas being replaced by dummy proper nouns (_Capitalized_ names) before parsing.

 ### Recursive parsing